Operation London Bridge: Plan

 A footman would pin a dark-edged notice to the gates of Buckingham Palace.
 At the same time, the palace website would display the same notice.
-The Parliament of the United Kingdom and the Scottish, Welsh and Northern Irish parliaments would meet as soon as was practical or be recalled if they are not sitting.
+The Parliament of the United Kingdom and the Scottish, Welsh and Northern Irish parliaments would meet as soon as is practical or be recalled if they are not sitting.
 The prime minister would address the House of Commons.
 The new monarch would host a meeting with the prime minister and then deliver a speech to the nation at 6 pm, the evening following the Queen's death.
-Whitehall and local government buildings would fly flags at half-mast and books of condolence may be opened; ceremonial ornaments, such as ceremonial maces or council chains, were to be put in black purses.
+Whitehall and local government buildings would fly flags at half-mast and books of condolence may be opened; in some places local conventions may be specified, for example in many cases ceremonial ornaments, such as ceremonial maces or council chains, are to be covered with a black purse or tied with a black ribbon.
+Such practices are not universally followed.
 Gun salutes would take place at saluting stations and a service of remembrance, to be attended by the prime minister and senior ministers, would be held at St Paul's Cathedral.

 Ten days after the Queen's death, a state funeral led by the Archbishop of Canterbury would be held at Westminster Abbey.
 A funeral procession was also planned, with the Queen deciding on the order of the procession.
 A two minutes' silence would take place across the United Kingdom at midday and processions would gather in London and Windsor.
 Her body would then be buried in a prepared tomb at King George VI Memorial Chapel in St George's Chapel, Windsor Castle, alongside Prince Philip, Duke of Edinburgh, whose coffin would be moved from the Royal Vault.
 A committal service would be held at St George's Chapel before the burial.
 As agreed by the Queen and the prime minister, the day of the funeral would be declared a day of national mourning, although a bank holiday would not be granted.